Skip to content

 What are Environment Variables?

-• Configure your application without code changes
+• Configure your app without changing code

-• Allow different configurations for different environments
+• Use different values for different sites or environments

 Common Use Cases